selfishprimate/curated-design-resources/README.md

 ## Inspiration

-_Don't you have any design idea?
-Well, steal some!_
+_Don't you have a new design idea?
+Well, steal one!_

 - [Abduzeedo](https://abduzeedo.com/): Abduzeedo is a collective of individual writers sharing articles about design, photography, and UX.
 - [Awwwards](https://www.awwwards.com/): The awards of design, creativity and innovation on the internet.